 Written for Linton Powell of St. Mark's Episcopal Church in Arlington, Texas, this piece is a meditation on the underlying feelings and emotions in the hymn Come thou fount of every blessing, rather than an alternative setting for the hymn-melody itself (as is often done).

-I’m Not Connected to Anything is a piece for solo flute that is uses snaky chromatic melodies to evoke a sense of melancholy and loss.
-In particular, I used changes in vibrato and tone color to create a haunting atmosphere.
-However the piece is not without hope: in the middle of the song there is a section where the melody becomes more animated and lively, eventually changing to sound like a slowly accelerating music box.
-The piece then ends similarly to how it began.
+I’m Not Connected to Anything is a piece for solo flute that uses snaky chromatic melodies to evoke a sense of melancholy and loss.
+Changes in vibrato and tone color are used to create a haunting atmosphere.
+The music begins by invoking the feeling of disconnectedness that can accompany sadness and loss—in particular the robotic and mechanical nature that sorrow can produce.
+The piece is not without hope: in the middle of the song there is a section where the melody becomes more animated and lively, eventually changing to sound like a slowly accelerating music box.
+Finally, the piece then ends similarly to how it began.